 This guide will help you measure both ways, but if you decide to measure the shirt while wearing it, you might want a friend to help you get exact numbers.

-Measuring the width of your body is key to making sure you’re buying clothing that fits your torso comfortably without being too tight or loose.
-You’ll be working from the top down so you can accurately write down your measurements.
+To find your shirt measurement, measuring the width of your body is key to making sure you’re buying clothing that fits your torso comfortably without being too tight or loose.
+You’ll be working from the top down, so you can accurately write down your measurements.